-Mr O’Neill-Fuller, Master In Charge of Cricket – email
+Master in Charge of Cycling: J. Fry – email

 Calling all potential rowers and coxswains!
 This is a no obligation chance to be a part of one of Auckland Grammar School’s pre-eminent sports.
 Rowing is a great way to meet new friends, gain attention from American Ivy League Universities, and keep fit in a unique and exciting way.

 Auckland Grammar Rowing has a proud history of students going on to New Zealand success and the Olympics, and we would love for you to be a part of it.
 In 2024, we are looking for:

 - Any students who are looking for a new challenge; and

 - Students who are short and light, would make a good coxswain and leader for the group

 Upon signing up, you will become a part of New Zealand’s most successful Olympic sport and train alongside your friends towards becoming a potential New Zealand Secondary Schools Champion at the Maadi Cup.
 For more information, you can follow us on Facebook.